openstack-archive/infra-manual/doc/source/drivers.rst

 manager like ``apt-get``, ``dnf``, ``yum``, or ``zypper`` to install missing binary packages.

-The OpenStack CI infrastructure will install packages marked for a `profile
+The OpenDev infrastructure will install packages marked for a `profile
 <https://docs.openstack.org/infra/bindep/readme.html#profiles>`__ named
 "test" along with any packages belonging to the default profile of the